 Oily fish is also a great source of protein which increases the feeling of satiety.
 Fish salads are easy to make and can be enjoyed at any time of the day.
 You can also opt for whitefish salad if you are not a fan of tuna or salmon.

-What you have heard about dark chocolate is true.
-It is one of the best brain food snacks for studying.
+What you have heard about dark chocolate might be true..
 Dark chocolate contains cocoa which contains the highest flavonoid content by weight than any other food.
-Eating flavonoid-rich foods like dark chocolate helps promote brain health (2).
+Eating flavonoid-rich foods like dark chocolate could help to promote brain health (2).

 Flavonoids are a powerful antioxidant that poses anti-inflammatory properties.
 In cocoa, the most abundant form is epicatechin.
 Antioxidants help protect brain cells from damage resulting from oxidative stress caused by free radicals.
 This helps reduce the risk of developing Alzheimer’s and other age-related conditions (18).